Metric-affine Myrzakulov gravity and its generalizations: Introduction

 where $u=u(x_i; g_{ij}, \dot{g_{ij}},\ddot{g_{ij}}, ... ; f_j)$, $v=v(x_i; g_{ij}, \dot{g_{ij}},\ddot{g_{ij}}, ... ; g_j)$ and $w=w(x_i; g_{ij}, \dot{g_{ij}},\ddot{g_{ij}}, ... ; h_j)$ are some functions to be defined.
 As a result, we obtain some generalizations of the known modified gravity theories.
 With the FRW metric ansatz the three variables (\ref{1.3})-(\ref{1.5}) become

 where $H=(\ln a)_{t}$.
 In the contrast, in this paper we will use the following three variables

 This paper is organized as follows.
 In Sec.
-2, we briefly review the formalism of $F(R)$ and $F(T)$-gravity for FRW metric.
+2, we briefly review the formalism of $F(R)$, $F(T)$ and $F(G)$ gravity for FRW metric.
 In particular, the corresponding Lagrangians are explicitly presented.
 In Sec.
 3, we consider $F(R,T)$ theory, where $R$ and $T$ will be generalized with respect to the usual notions of curvature scalar and torsion scalar.
 Some reductions of $F(R,T)$ gravity are presented in Sec.
 4. In Sec.
 5, the specific model $F(R,T)=\mu R+\nu T$ is {\bf analized} and in Sec.
 6 the exact power-law solution is found; some cosmological implications of the model will be here discussed.
 The Bianchi type I version of $F(R,T)$ gravity is considered in Sec.
 7. Sec.
 8 is devoted to some generalizations of some modified gravity theories.
+The other examples of metric-affine Myrzakulov gravity theories were presented in Sec.
+9. In sections 10, 11 and 12, we briefly mentioned our approach to the problem for the cosmological, spherically symmetric (black hole) solutions in MG including theories with the boundary term scalars.
 Final conclusions and remarks are provided in Sec.
-9.
+13.